bricoletc/delfies/paper/paper.md

 # Statement of need

-Several other tools for the detection of DNA elimination breakpoints have been developed and tested in the context of ciliates: `parTIES` [@parties:2015], `SIGAR` [@sigar:2020], `ADFinder` [@adfinder:2020] and `bleTIES` [@bleties:2021].
-Of these, `parTIES`, `ADFinder` and `SIGAR` allow the detection of IESs only, not sites of chromosome breakage with neo-telomere addition, and were primarily designed for short-read sequencing data. `bleTIES` was designed to detect and reconstruct IESs in ciliates in the context of long-read sequencing data, and also includes a module for detecting chomosome breakage sites with telomere addition, called MILTEL [@bleties:2021].
+Several other tools for the detection of DNA elimination breakpoints have been developed and tested, all in the context of ciliates: `parTIES` [@parties:2015], `SIGAR` [@sigar:2020], `ADFinder` [@adfinder:2020] and `bleTIES` [@bleties:2021].
+Of these, `parTIES`, `ADFinder` and `SIGAR` allow the detection of IESs only, not sites of chromosome breakage with neo-telomere addition, and were primarily designed for short-read sequencing data. `bleTIES` was designed to detect and reconstruct IESs in the context of long-read sequencing data, and also includes a module for detecting chomosome breakage sites with telomere addition called MILTEL [@bleties:2021].

-`delfies` presents several new features compared to MILTEL.
+`delfies` was developed when studying PDE in nematodes, and presents several new features compared to MILTEL.
 Both tools output the locations of breakpoints in standard bioinformatics formats: MILTEL in a GFF3-formatted file, `delfies` in a BED-formatted file.
 While MILTEL expresses breakpoints in isolation, `delfies` can merge multiple breakpoints occurring in close proximity in a user-configurable way.
 This allows for more or less sharply-defined breakpoints, a feature that is known to vary in both ciliates and nematodes [@Betermier2023; @Rey2023; @Estrem2023]. `delfies` also outputs the strand of breakpoints in the appropriate BED column, enabling subsequently classifying the genome into 'retained' and 'eliminated' compartments (details in the software repository).

-`delfies` explicitly models and outputs two types of breakpoints: in the first, the assembled genome is 'complete' and reads from the 'reduced' genome contain telomeres.
+`delfies` also explicitly models and outputs two types of breakpoints: in the first, the assembled genome is 'complete' and reads from the 'reduced' genome contain telomeres after the breakpoint.
 In the second, the assembled genome is 'reduced' and contains telomeres, and reads from the 'complete' genome contain unique non-telomeric sequence.
-By labelling these explicitly, `delfies` allows a new downstream
-applications: when the reduced genome has been assembled, reads from the complete genome can be specifically extracted and used to assemble past the reduced genome (instructions provided in the softare repository).
+These two types can be treated separately.
+For example, in the case of a 'reduced' assembled genome, using the location of breakpoints reads from the reduced genome can be specifically depleted and the new read-set used to assemble the complete genome (instructions provided in the softare repository).

 In addition to breakpoint locations, `delfies` extracts and outputs the sequences around the breakpoints in a Fasta-formatted file.
 This enables